Meaning of Numbers: The Number 61

 The Apostle Paul is 61 years old in 63 A.D.
 In the early spring of this year, after spending two years in one of Rome's prisons awaiting trial, he is acquitted of all charges and is set free.
 He immediately embarks to the island of Crete to confer with Titus (Titus 1:5) and then sails to Nicopolis (Titus 1:5, 3:12).
 He then begins his fifth and final missionary journey by traveling to Spain (Romans 15:22 - 24, 28) and possibly Britain.

 Paul, after a harrowing journey through a fierce Mediterranean storm and being shipwrecked, finally makes it to Rome in the early spring of 61 A.D.
 He is taken to the capital city to have the case against him heard by Caesar (Acts 25:10 - 12).
-The two years spent awaiting trial proves to be his most productive.
-From 61 to 63 A.D. he writes the books of Ephesians, Philippians, Colossians, Philemon and Hebrews!
+The two years spent awaiting trial proves to be his most productive as during this period he writes the books of Ephesians, Philippians, Colossians, Philemon and Hebrews!

-God has Moses carry out a war against Midian for their role in leading the Israelites into idolatry and licentious behavior (see Numbers 25, 31).
+God has Moses carry out a war against Midian for their role in leading the Israelites into idolatry and licentious behavior (see Num.
+25, 31).
 The war booty Israel takes from their enemy amounts to a huge amount of sheep, cattle, donkeys and other possessions (Numbers 31).
-One of the tributes dedicated to the Lord was sixty-one donkeys taken from the booty allocated to the soldiers (Numbers 31:39).
+One of the tributes dedicated to the Lord was 61 donkeys taken from the booty allocated to the soldiers (Num.
+31:39).

-There are no Biblical chapters that contain exactly 61 verses.
+No chapters in Scripture contain exactly 61 verses.
 The only books that have more than sixty-one chapters are the Psalms and the book of Isaiah.

 The book of 2Peter, written between 65 and 66 A.D., numbers exactly 61 verses.
-Coincidently, the 61st book in the King James, and the majority of modern Bible translations, is 2Peter as well!
+Coincidently, the sixty-first book in the King James, and the majority of modern Bible translations, is 2Peter as well!